kpratha13/demo/README.md

 # demo
-Used this repository only for demo and learning purpose
+Used this repository only for demo and learning purpose okk